This post may contain affiliate links. Please read my privacy policy.

 Instructions

-• Turn off the heat and add the miso paste to the soup.
-Stir with a pair of chopsticks until the miso paste is completely dissolved.
+- Turn off the heat and add the miso paste.
+Stir with chopsticks until fully dissolved.
 Top with scallions and serve immediately.

 Video